-At 498.3, the year to date average number of long-stay patients has not met our internal target of 455.
-The year over year chart shows there were more long stay patients in this year compared to the same periods last year although we are seeing a trend in the right direction now.
-We are anticipating that we will see a significant improvement in the long length of stay as we navigate the current CoVID 19 situation.
-We are experiencing unprecedented reductions in demand on inpatient beds.
+While at 296.4, 2020/21 average number of long-stay patients is meeting our internal target of 455.
+In the first 2 fiscal periods, we see a significant improvement in the long length of stay as we navigate the current CoVID 19 situation and our experience has borne this out.
+We have experienced unprecedented reductions in demand on inpatient beds although that is starting to change again.